Beartooth Mountains: History

 The remoteness of the region contributed to its obscurity until the 1870s.
 The Crow tribe of Native Americans used the valleys of the mountains for hunting game animals and for winter shelter from the harsh winds of the plains.
 Though trappers entered the region in the 1830s, formal exploration by the U.S. Government did not occur until 1878.
 While gold had been discovered earlier in the mountain range, the major expansion of mining began in 1882.
 Expansion continued adding more infrastructure for the mines.
 As growth continued there were six companies that had stakes in the New World Mining District.
-Between 1900-1955 the district has produced over 65000 ozt of gold, 500000 ozt of silver, and amounts of copper, zinc, and lead ore.
+Between 1900 and 1955 the district produced over 65000 ozt of gold, 500000 ozt of silver, and amounts of copper, zinc, and lead ore.
 One of the main limiting factors was the remoteness.
 Over time many of the mines ceased operations due to lack of funds or collapses that were not financially viable to correct.
 In 1989 Crown Butte Mines proposed massive additions to operations in the area.
 Once they began preparations for starting new mining operations, they came under public scrutiny based on the proximity to Yellowstone National Park and public fears that waste would find its way into the park.
 In 1996 the federal government paid Crown Butte Mines $65 million to defray costs they had already paid; they had to pay $22.5 million to help repair the damage done to the surrounding environment.

 The Beartooth Mountains have been considered for inclusion in the national park system.
 In 1939, the director of the National Park Service drafted a presidential proclamation outlining the boundaries of a "Beartooth National Monument," but President Franklin D. Roosevelt never signed it.
 During the summer of 1960, The Wilderness Society organized an expedition into the Beartooths for Forest Service and National Park Service officials.
 Members of the expedition debated whether the mountains ought to be a wilderness area or a national park, but they reached no consensus and never made a formal proposal.
 Environmental advocates continued to push for the area's preservation in order to defend the northern borders of Yellowstone National Park from development.
 Finally, in 1975 the Beartooths were protected as part of the Absaroka–Beartooth Wilderness.